 Variation is to be expected.
 Processes rarely produce the same measurements every time.
-It takes different times to get to work; golf scores vary; blood pressures fluctuate; staff routines are never identical; and dining room waiting times vary from one resident to the next.
+It takes different times to get to work; golf scores vary; blood pressures fluctuate; patient volumes in emergency departments are never identical; and waiting times vary from one patient to the next.

 The combination of small variations of a process adds up to common cause variation.
 Control charts can demonstrate whether a process is in statistical control (showing only common cause variation) or showing special cause variation.
-In LTC QI projects, we test and implement changes to try to influence the process to show improvements, and this would be "special cause."
+In QI projects, we test and implement changes to try to influence the process to show improvements, and this would be "special cause."